geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 .. note::

    * All Providers that support `bbox` also support the `bbox-crs` parameter. `bbox-crs` is handled within pygeoapi core.
    * All Providers support the `crs` parameter to reproject (transform) response data.
-Some, like PostgreSQL and OGR, perform this natively: '✅n'.
+Some, like PostgreSQL and OGR, perform this natively.

 Connection examples